Inrixia/Floatplane-Downloader/wiki/settings.md

 <br>

-**floatplane.waitForNewVideos**:<br>
+**floatplane.waitForNewVideos**:
-Controls if the downloader should wait for new videos to download after finishing or just exit<br>
+Controls if the downloader should wait for new videos to download after finishing or just exit

 ```json
 "floatplane": {